Claus1/unigui/README.md

 ### Image. ###
 width,changed,height,header are optional, changed is called if the user select or touch the image.
+When the user click the image, a check mark is appearing on the image, showning select status of the image.
+It is usefull for image list, gallery, e.t.c
 ```
 Image(image_url, header = 'description', changed = selecting_changed, width = .., height = ..)
 ```